What to do in an electrical emergency

 Never go near them or anything they may be touching, such as vehicles, metal fences or pools of water.

-Call your electricity distribution company and the Police to report the location of any fallen lines.
+Call your electricity supply company (refer to the emergency and fault numbers listed below) and the Police to report the location of any fallen lines.

 Household electrical issues